 The Premarital Counseling Questionnaire You Need

-Before you get married it's important that you and your partner understand each other and understand what you're getting into.
-Marriage is important and it's something that you want to make sure you fully understand before you enter into it.
+Before you get married, you and your partner must understand each other and understand what you're getting into in this type of relationship.
+Marriage is important, and it's something that you want to make sure you fully understand before you enter into it.
 So what do you do?
-A premarital counseling questionnaire can definitely help you get the information you need to know about yourself as well as your partner.
-Make sure you're taking a look at some of these questions and what you need to know before you jump into anything.
+A premarital counseling questionnaire can definitely help you get the information you need to know about yourself and your partner.
+Check out some of these questions and what you need to know before you both consider marriage.

 Premarital Counseling Questionnaire

-The first thing to do before you tie the knot is look over a premarital questionnaire that will help both of you figure out if you're on the same page with the important things and if you can deal with the things that you don't necessarily agree with.
-So look at these questions and consider several more before making choices that will affect your entire life.
+Before you tie the knot, the first thing to do is look over a premarital questionnaire that will help both of you figure out if you're on the same page with important life topics and deal with the things you don't necessarily agree upon.
+So look at these questions and consider several more before making choices that will affect your entire future.

 Do You Want Children?

 This is something that most people have strong feelings about.
-People generally either really want or really don't want children and while it's possible those feelings could change, it doesn't happen often.
+People generally either really want or don't want children, and while it's possible those feelings could change, it doesn't happen often.
 You want to make sure that you talk to your partner about these plans.

 Would You Move For Your Job?

 Find out if your partner is interested in moving and whether you would be okay with moving as well.
 Would you prefer to stay in the same area for any reason?
 If your partner is open to moving and you're not, it can be a bit of a problem in the long run.

 Do you and your partner want to have separate accounts?
 Will one or the other of you be responsible for all of the bills?
 Will you split bills evenly?
 These are things you should think about before you get married, so neither of you is blindsided when it all starts to happen.

 Discuss what your finances look like right now, including any debt you may have and how you handle your money.
 Knowing how you work with money and whether you're going to be responsible or not is important for your partner before getting married.